Loading...

 Malang's Desperate Journey for Cancer Treatment

 I am Malang, 45 years old, from Gojar village in Nangarhar province.
 My journey with cancer began with severe stomach pain that wouldn't go away.
 After visiting multiple local clinics without relief, I was finally referred to Kabul for proper diagnosis and treatment.
+The financial burden of treatment has been overwhelming for my family.
+We've had to sell our belongings and rely on the kindness of others.
+Despite the challenges, I remain hopeful and grateful for the care I'm receiving at AMC Hospital.

 Location